Battlestar (character): Powers and abilities

-Lemar Hoskins is a huge man in superior shape, and was powerfully built even before his musculature was enhanced.
-As a result of the experimental mutagenic augmentation process conducted on him by Dr. Karl Malus on behalf of the Power Broker, Lemar Hoskins has superhuman strength (capable of lifting 10 tons under maximum exertion), agility, reflexes and endurance.
+Lemar Hoskins is in superior physical shape, and was powerfully built even before his musculature was enhanced.
+As a result of the experimental mutagenic augmentation process conducted on him by Dr. Karl Malus on behalf of the Power Broker, Hoskins has superhuman strength (capable of lifting 10 tons under maximum exertion), agility, reflexes and endurance.
 His speed, dexterity, coordination, and balance are of the order of a superior Olympic athlete.
-Aside from the above advantages, Battlestar is an exceptional hand-to-hand combatant and highly trained in gymnastics and acrobatics.
-Having received rigorous training in unarmed combat and the use of his shield in a style similar to Captain America's own fighting style by the Taskmaster.
-He is a seasoned combat veteran with military combat experience and training in tactical leadership with the Wild Pack.
+Aside from the above, Battlestar is an exceptional hand-to-hand combatant and highly trained in gymnastics and acrobatics.
+Battlestar is a seasoned combat veteran with military combat experience and training in tactical leadership with the Wild Pack.
 He is highly proficient in the use of conventional firearms.

-He carries a near indestructible blunt-end triangular adamantium shield in combat, and is capable of using it defensively against kinetic and energy based attacks, and offensively as a missile weapon.
-He is capable of using his shield for defensive purposes and as a weapon.
+He carries a near indestructible blunt-end triangular adamantium shield in combat, and is capable of using it defensively against kinetic and energy based attacks, and offensively as a thrown weapon.
 Due to his superhuman strength, it is potentially a lethal weapon.